Karelics/task_manager/README.md

 - Mission is just another task that will be active in addition to its subtasks.
 - All the subtasks will execute as independent tasks: Their results are published in the same way to `/task_manager/results` as for normal tasks.
 - Mission reports all the subtask statuses in the mission result.
 Subtask results are not published here.
-- If any of these subtasks fail, the entire mission is considered to have failed.
-Additionally, by setting `allow_skipping` field for a subtask, it can be skipped if there is a failure during execution.
+- If any of these subtasks encounter a failure, the entire mission is deemed unsuccessful.
+Furthermore, a subtask can be designated as skippable by setting the `allow_skipping` field, enabling it to be bypassed in case of execution failure.

 Mission can be started by calling `system/mission` task.